 Historical Significance of Guru Rinpoche’s Meditation Cave at Jomolhari

 During Guru Rinpoche’s second visit to Bhutan with Khandro Yeshe Tsogyal from Tibet, he blessed many places across the country and finally came to Jomolhari from Haa Rangtse Ney.
 It is believed that Guru Rinpoche meditated before flying back to Tibet.
-Therefore, the Meditation Cave of Guru Rinpoche at Jumolhari is a sacred site in Bhutan.
+Therefore, the Meditation Cave of Guru Rinpoche at Chomolhari is a sacred site in Bhutan.

 Jomolhari Ney was also visited, meditated, and blessed by many prominent religious masters including Milarepa, Gyalwa Lorepa, and Phajo Drugom Zhigpo.